aws-samples/automatic-autoscaling-tagging-from-dabatase-cluster/README.md

   <img src="img/automatic-autoscaling-tagging-from-dabatase-cluster.png">
 </p>

+## Instructions

-### CloudFormation templates
+### Deploy via CloudFormation template
-Feel free to download the corresponding CloudFormation template in YAML or JSON.
+This sample can be setup via CloudFormation templates available in YAML or JSON.
-Then, create the stack with "Upload Template File" and upload the YAML or JSON file just downloaded.
+Create the stack with "Upload Template File" to upload the corresponding YAML or JSON.
+Review the resulting services configured.

-## Manual Instructions
+### Manual deploy

-### Step 1.
+#### Step 1.
 Create a new policy
 Create a new IAM policy **autoscaling-tagging-policy** to allow the following actions related to RDS.
 Replace **AWSREGION** and **AWSACCOUNT** in the policy below, with the corresponding region and account ID it will run on